rprinz08/hBPF/readme.md

 ## Misc

-This project is by no means complete or.
-Feel free to play with it and contribute if you find a bug or thing there are thing which could be made better.
+This project is by no means complete or error free or production ready.
+Feel free to play with it and contribute if you find a bug or thing which could be made better.

 ### License